|Nutritional Guidelines (per serving)|

-In a medium bowl, cream together the margarine or Crisco and the sugars until well incorporated.
-Beat in 1 egg (and vanilla extract, if using instead of vanilla sugar).
+In a medium bowl, cream together the margarine or Crisco and the sugar until well incorporated.
+Beat in 1 egg and vanilla extract.
 Stir in the flour, baking powder and salt until the dough forms a ball.

 Press the dough into a buttered pan.
 The bigger the pan, the thinner the nut bars.
 Spread the dough with apricot jam and set aside.

 Make the Filling

 Heat oven to 350 F. In a medium saucepan, bring butter, 1/2 cup sugar, vanilla extract, and water to a boil on the stove.
 Stir and cook for several minutes until the sugar is dissolved and the mixture is foamy.

 Stir in all the nuts.
 Remove from heat.
 Spoon the nut filling over the crust and smooth.

 Bake for 25 to 35 minutes, or until light brown around the edges and set in the middle.
 Cool completely, then chill.

 Cut the bars into 20 squares, then cut across the diagonal into triangles to make 40 pieces.
 Remove the cookies to a work surface lined with parchment paper.